Dubai Metro takes biggest chunk of commuters with over 200m, up 9m compared to 2016

 "People have started to grasp the benefits associated with the use of mass transit means such as the physical relief, peace of mind, financial saving, high safety, and lower expenses of car usage in terms of fuel and maintenance among others,” he said.

-He added that the RTA plans to also encourage car-pooling in Dubai.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+He added that the RTA plans to also encourage car-pooling in Dubai.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.